Othryades/Tarot-Game/README.md

 # Tarot of Marseille cards game

-Tarot of Marseille cards game was my first project during my studies an it's a basic Todo list using HTML, CSS and pure Javascript
+Tarot of Marseille cards is a simple game based on the famous Tarot of Marseille, developed mainly with simple PHP and AJAX.
-The cards are from amazing Yoav Ben-Dov deck's.
+The image cards are from amazing Yoav Ben-Dov deck's.

 ## Features